Healthy Nurse, Healthy Nation™ Blog - How Are Vaccine Recommendations Made? Understand ACIP’s Process For Making Vaccine Recommendations 4522

 • Tailored for specific populations, such as children, those who are pregnant, and immunocompromised individuals: You can tailor your education efforts to the unique needs of each patient group, making it more relevant to individual patients.

 Are there any recent changes to the ACIP immunization recommendations?
-Editor's Note: ACIP meets frequently and as needed, the "recent changes" noted below may change at any time or be updated.
+Editor's Note: ACIP meets frequently and as needed.
 See ACIP’s current vaccine recommendations for most current information.

 *** See the ACIP’s current vaccine recommendations for all ages.
 For more information on how the ACIP makes vaccine recommendations, watch this video.